threefoldtech/zinit/docs/readme.md

 - `log`: show services logs from the zinit ring buffer.
 The buffer size is configured in `init`
 - `monitor`: monitor will load config of a service `name` from the configuration directory. and monitor it, this will allow you to add new service to the configuration directory in runtime.

+## Config Files
+zinit does not require any other config files other that the service unit files.
+But zinit respects some of the global unix standard files:
+- `/etc/environment` .
+The file is read one time during boot, changes to this file in runtime has no effect (even for new services)